 When you enrol on any of our online courses you will have access to an expert in their field, get 1:1 support & advice from an experienced, qualified and friendly tutor ready to answer your questions.
 All our courses are developed by experienced Teachers.

-All course materials are available 24 hours a day via our website.
-All online seminars are recorded and made available to you.
+The seminars and all course materials are available 24/7 via our website.
 Access at any time, from anywhere using a computer, tablet or mobile.

 All our online courses are certified and have completion criteria, once you have fulfilled the course requirements we will issue you with a course certificate.
 All our courses meet the DFE Standards for Teachers' Professional Development.

-Session 3: Grammar – KS1 and KS2 requirements for 2014, Assessment and Teaching
+Section 3: Grammar – KS1 and KS2 requirements, Assessment and Teaching

 The Improving Primary English course has contributed to bringing impactful change to English learning and teaching across 10 schools.
 It helped curriculum and teaching to be delivered with more knowledge, relevant activities and varied pedagogy.